ssbc/ssb-subset-replication-spec/README.md

 This api replaces `getFeed`, `getFeedReverse`, `getMessagesOfType` of [partial replication v1].

+Open problems:

+ - how do we handle malicious actors that either sends wrong statements or withholds certain either messages or statements.
+Both locally but on a protocol level (blocking?)

 ## getTangle(rootId): source

 Source is a stream of messages that refers to the rootId.
 Tangles are